 A diverse range of housing types are provided to satisfy different elements of housing demand and to ensure that the development is attractive to a varied cross section of the population.
-The proposed development will result in the addition of 305 no. units to the supply of housing in the Clane area.
-These will be a mixture of 1, 2, 3 and 4 bedroom residential units.
+The proposed development will result in the addition of 333 no. units to the supply of housing in the Clane area.
+These will be a mixture of 1, 2, 3 and 4 bedroom residential units including houses, apartments, duplexes and maisonettes.
 In addition, the development also complies with its Part V obligations and thus ensures a strong socioeconomic mix.
-The proposed development also features a creche, located adjacent to the developments primary entrance, which will serve the residents of the development and the wider area.
+The proposed development also features a creche, located adjacent to the developments primary entrance, which will serve the residents of the development and the wider area